dhrumilgala/dhrumilgala/README.md

 - 💼 Former Machine Learning Intern at Grroom

-- 🌱  I am currently looking to collaborate in Web Development and AI/Machine Learning.
+- 🌱  I am currently looking to collaborate in Web Development and AI/Machine Learning Projects.

 <h2 align='center'>Some of my GitHub Stats</h2>